Roland de Vaux: Ancient Israel

+de Vaux is largely responsible for the introductions and notes in La Bible de Jerusalem (1961) which was translated into English and other languages to become The Jerusalem Bible edited by Alexander Jones and published in 1966.

 Criticism

 In their work The Dead Sea Scrolls Deception, Michael Baigent and Richard Leigh heavily criticized de Vaux, describing him as "ruthless, narrow-minded, bigoted and fiercely vindictive," anti-semitic and a fascist sympathizer.
 The Dead Sea Scrolls Deception has, in turn, been denounced by scholars as consisting largely of a "pattern of errors and misinformed statements".
 Two later books, devoted to the interpretation of the excavations of de Vaux, were published by Jean-Baptiste Humbert in 2003 and 2016.